Modern Church produces a range of publications to help you keep up to date with contemporary thought in liberal theology, including:

 Elaine Graham is the Grosvenor Research Professor of Practical Theology at the University of Chester and was, until October 2009, the Samuel Ferguson Professor of Social and Pastoral Theology at the University of Manchester.
 Her main research interests are in practical theology, theology and public life and media, culture and religion.
 She is currently writing a book on public theology and Christian apologetics.

-Revd Dr Helen-Ann Hartley is the Bishop of Waikato, New Zealand.
-Earlier she was Tutor in New Testament Studies at Ripon College Cuddesdon, and was involved in the training and formation of ordinands and teaching in the University of Oxford.
+Revd Dr Helen-Ann Hartley was appointed as Bishop of Ripon in the Diocese of Leeds in 2018.
+Formerly, she was the Bishop of Waikato, New Zealand, Tutor in New Testament Studies at Ripon College Cuddesdon, and was involved in the training and formation of ordinands and teaching in the University of Oxford.

 Revd D. Thomas Hughson SJ is Associate Professor Emeritus of Theology at Marquette University.
 He specializes in the social context of Catholic systematic theology.